 - Ask one of your teachers to write a recommendation letter.

-- Ask your teacher to forward the application and recommendationto your guidance counselor.
+- Ask your teacher to forward the application and recommendation lette to your guidance counselor.

-- Your counselor will need to attach your ACT scores and an official transcript and mail the completed application packet postmarked no later than March 27, 2020.
+- Your counselor will need to attach your ACT scores and an official transcript and mail or email the completed application packet postmarked no later than March 31, 2021.

-We gratefully acknowledge the Mississippi State University Extension Service, the MSU College of Agriculture and Life Sciences,the Office of the Provost and Executive Vice President, and the Offi ce of Rural Health and Primary Care for their support of this program.
+We gratefully acknowledge the Mississippi State University Extension Service, MSU College of Agriculture and Life Sciences, Office of the Provost and Executive Vice President, Office of Rural Health and Primary Care, AIM for Change Initiative, and CREATE/Toyota Wellspring for their support of this program.

 Mississippi State University is an equal opportunity institution.
-Discrimination in university employment, programs, or activities based on race, color, ethnicity, sex, pregnancy, religion, national origin, disability, age, sexual orientation, genetic information, status as a U.S. veteran, or any other status protected by applicable law is prohibited.
-Questions about equal opportunity programs or compliance should be directed to the Offi ce of Compliance and Integrity, 56 Morgan Avenue, P.O.
+Discrimination in university employment, programs, or activities based on race, color, ethnicity, sex, pregnancy, religion, national origin, disability, age, sexual orientation, gender identity, genetic information, status as a U.S. veteran, or any other status protected by applicable law is prohibited.
+Questions about equal opportunity programs or compliance should be directed to the Office of Compliance and Integrity, 56 Morgan Street, P.O.
 6044, Mississippi State, MS 39762, (662) 325-5839.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.